EndiKebede/The-Global-Map-of-Area-Equipped-for-Irrigation/README.md

 ## Original Author

-The original algorithm and stepwise downscaling logic were created by **Prof. Stefan Siebert** and implemented in C++ as part of global agricultural water use research.
+The original algorithm and stepwise downscaling logic were created by **Prof. Stefan Siebert** and implemented in C++.
 This Python version retains the pixel-by-pixel logic and structure of the original method.

 ---